Marula3021/Rock-Paper-Scissors/README.md

 5- When the match ends, you can choose to play again or quit

-                                       🕹️ How to Play
+                                        How to Play

 Just open your browser console (F12 → Console tab) and run the script.
 Follow the prompts, make your choice, and see if you can beat the computer!

+                                    *web interface Version*

+                                        Recent Updates

+Transformed from console-based to a beautiful web interface with HTML and CSS

+Added an immersive splash screen with a "PLAY GAME" button to start

+Real-time score tracking, round counter, and choice displays with emojis

+Celebratory modal showing final results with options to play again or quit

+Dark theme with smooth animations, transitions, and responsive styling

+Simple emoji-based buttons for easy gameplay instead of console prompts

-                                      💡 Future Ideas 💡
+                                      Future Ideas

 Rethink Rock, Paper, Scissors as a more creative and interactive version — with a story (for example, a Pokémon battle or Samurai duel).

-Add a simple HTML interface with clickable buttons and CSS styling for a polished look.

-Display scores and results directly on the screen instead of using the console.

-Create a short story or theme (like “Pokémon Battle”, “Samurai Showdown” ....) to make the game more immersive and engaging.
+Create a short story or theme (like "Pokémon Battle", "Samurai Showdown" ....) to make the game more immersive and engaging.

+Add difficulty levels and AI strategy variations.

+Include sound effects and animations for enhanced engagement.